Skip to main content

 Pattern 1

-Tweak a single component
+Tweak a single section

 You want to adjust one visual detail - a shadow, a radius, a color.